 Muscular fatigue results from microtrauma to muscles--the soreness and weakness in your legs 30 minutes after a hilly run are an example of this.
 It is thought that the microtrauma that causes muscular fatigue is also what causes delayed-onset muscle soreness (DOMS).
 This damage to the muscles directly impacts performance by reducing strength and power output.
 Interestingly, it seems that DOMS is brought on exclusively by eccentric movements, which is why a middle-distance runner gets sore calves and hamstrings after a race, but usually not sore shin muscles or quadriceps.
 The quadriceps do work eccentrically when running downhill or over very soft terrain, which is why hilly or mushy runs seem to beat up your quads.

 There is little you can do during a workout or race to reduce the eccentric activities that damage muscles.
 Running on a softer surface may reduce microtrauma to muscles by reducing the peak impact loading rate and spreading out the impact that must be absorbed over a longer period, but there's nothing more than anecdotal evidence for this.
 Most strategies for decreasing muscular fatigue involve limiting the damage after a workout ends.
 Icebaths, compression socks, putting your legs up against a wall, and Alberto Salazar's much-mocked cryosauna all attempt to decrease inflammation in the legs and increase the efflux of fluids from the muscles back into the blood and the rest of the body.
 Inflammation occurs for two reasons: 1) the damaged muscles leak their contents out into their surroundings and 2) the body rushes blood and lymph fluid to the damaged areas to repair them.
 Repair may seem like a good thing, but the combination of the cellular fluids leaking out from the damaged muscles and the fluids rushing in from elsewhere in the body can increase pressure to the point where further damage and internal fluid leakage occurs.
 In cases of major internal damage, such as surgery or bodily trauma, the swelling in response to the injury can cause life-threatening complications, and compression, elevation, and ice effectively combat this swelling.
 There's no reason to worry, however--if internal bleeding and swelling from surgery is a fire hose, post-workout microtrauma is a faucet drip.
+But anyone who's had his or her feet swell up after a long hike knows that long workouts do cause inflammation.

 There is some evidence that moderate-temperature "ice" baths will reduce soreness and increase performance in the days following a hard workout.
 Interestingly, most studies use 12-15°C (54-59°F) water baths--rather puny compared with training-room tough guys who like to crank it down to 50°F or colder.
 But there's no evidence colder is better!
 In fact, some people speculate that very cold temperatures can actually increase damage.
 I like to think that the hydrostatic pressure from the weight of the water itself is a significant contributor to the recovery boost.
 Standing in an ice bath with 24" of water provides a pressure differential of 45 mmHg between your feet and your knees--that's more than compression socks would provide!